“Now add the coffee pouch in the boiling water and wait for 2 minutes. Tadaaa! Your coffee is ready”.

 - Explore the market and look out for resources available and that can be made available so that you can make a wise decision of choosing the books and start your preparation accordingly.

-- Understand the syllabus of the optional papers of your interest and then make the decision to choose the right optional for yourself.
+- Understand the syllabus of the optional papers of your interest and then make the decision to choose the right option for yourself.

 - Relax and introspect